-Cerebral Palsy (CP) is non-progressive, which means that there is no change to the injury in the brain.
+Cerebral palsy (CP) is non-progressive, which means that there is no change to the injury in the brain.

 But functional abilities may change or decrease over time.
-This can be due to secondary changes throughout the body for example, reducing range of movement at joints and reduced length of muscles.
+This can be due to secondary changes throughout the body.
+For example, reducing range of movement at joints and reduced length of muscles.

-The benefits of physiotherapy for adults with CP
+Benefits of physiotherapy for adults with CP

 Physiotherapy is important for adults with CP to maintain functional ability and limit further contractures (limited muscle length).